roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/FAQ about Ingresses.md

 -   configuration-snippet: Add this annotation to the location configuration of an Ingress.
 For more information, see [Configuration snippet](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#configuration-snippet).
 -   server-snippet: Add this annotation to the server configuration of an Ingress.
 For more information, see [Server snippet](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#server-snippet).

-You can use other code snippets to add global configurations, as shown in the following figure.
+You can use other snippets to add global configurations, as shown in the following figure.
 For more information, see [main-snippet](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#main-snippet).

 ![2](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9511674161/p202783.png)

-## How do I fix the issue that Log Service cannot parse logs as normal after ingress-nginx-controller is upgraded?
+## How do I fix the issue that Log Service cannot parse logs as expected after ingress-nginx-controller is upgraded?

 The ingress-nginx-controller component has two commonly used versions: ingress-nginx-controller 0.20 and 0.30.
 The default log format of ingress-nginx-controller 0.20 is different from that of ingress-nginx-controller 0.30.
-Therefore, after you upgrade from ingress-nginx-controller 0.20 to 0.30 on the **Add-ons** page in the console, the Ingress dashboard may not show the actual access statistics to the backend Services when you perform canary releases or blue-green releases for an Ingress.
+Therefore, after you upgrade from ingress-nginx-controller 0.20 to 0.30 on the **Add-ons** page in the console, the Ingress dashboard may not show the actual statistics of access to the backend Services when you perform canary releases or blue-green releases with an Ingress.

 To fix the issue, perform the following steps to update the `nginx-configuration` ConfigMap and the configuration of `k8s-nginx-ingress`.